 Never assume that just because you don’t pay the premium out of pocket that premium isn’t required.
 You will always pay your entire premium.
 It’s just whether it comes from your bank account, from the funds in your cash account, or a bit of both.

-A worrisome aspect of IUL is the fact it is built upon renewable term.
-Due to this poor structuring, the premiums of IUL products will rise with the cost of insurance.
-If you are unable to keep up with the rising premiums, the insurance company will withdraw the necessary funds from your cash account.
-Unless the indexed funds perform in such a way that allows the cash account to increase to cover the ever-increasing cost of the term insurance, it is only a matter of time before the policy has eaten up all the value and the policy lapses.
+A worrisome aspect of IUL is the fact it relies on renewable term insurance.
+Because of this fundamental design, the premiums of IUL products will always rise over time.
+If you are unable to pay the rising premiums, the insurance company will withdraw the necessary funds from your cash account.
+Unless the indexed funds perform well enough to allow the cash account to increase enough to cover the ever-increasing cost of the term insurance, it is only a matter of time before the policy premium will consume the cash value and cause the IUL policy to lapse.

-Once a policy lapses, there is no coverage and hence no cash value and no death benefit.
-Unfortunately, this often happens when the insured is older and is more likely to utilize the death benefit.
+Once a policy lapses it ceases to exist, there is no cash value and there is no death benefit.
+Unfortunately, this often happens when the insured is older and could have left a death benefit as an inheritance.

 Indexed Universal Life policies are often depicted as a part of retirement income strategies.
 Most times these strategies involve overfunding the policy to boost the cash value (money in the cash account) so that the retiree can draw on the cash value for income in later years.

-This is a poor strategy.
-The premiums on IUL products become so exorbitant that it is impossible or impractical to keep up with them.
-Either way, the policy will lapse and there will be nothing to draw income from.
+This is a poor strategy because almost invariably the premiums on IUL products become so exorbitant it is impossible or impractical to pay them.
+When the policy lapses there will be nothing to draw income from.

 The cash value and death benefit of Indexed Universal Life policies are often misunderstood.
 The cash value is the amount of money in your cash account.
 It represents the amount you could borrow or withdraw.
 If you were to surrender your IUL policy, you would receive the cash value minus any outstanding loans, and fees associated with surrendering your policy.